 Your role as a mentor

-- Work in partnership with other mentors to share your knowledge and experiences.
+- Mix with other mentors to share your knowledge and experiences.

 - Lead your mentee group through discussions to provide information, tips and direction on life as a Sydney Law student.
 You will share your knowledge and experience with mentees to help their transition into uni life.
 You may also direct them to support services at the University as required.